Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/binary/index.md

 ![](third.png)

-Now every combination is unique.
+Now every combination is unique, allowing us to count up to 3.
 What happens if we add another light switch?

 ![](fourth.png)